 And, saddest of all, I don’t have a friend who periodically sends me the chick emoji to make me smile - but I now suspect everyone else does - so I feel terrible about that, too.
 (Just kidding – or am I?)

-I began thinking that the reason I’m feeling less than inspired by all the lists is because I’m simply not the gift-giving type, but then I read this piece: The year I set a no-gift boundary for the holidays, and while I appreciate the author’s admirably firm boundaries, I found it harsh.
+I began thinking that the reason I’m feeling less than inspired by all the lists is because I’m not the gift-giving type, but then I read this piece: The year I set a no-gift boundary for the holidays, and while I appreciate the author’s admirably firm boundaries, I found it harsh.

 “That first year was rough…I did my best not to make it awkward, but frankly, it was awkward, and we just had to sit with that.”